Release plans for Census 2021 statistics

 - the household and communal establishment population of Northern Ireland

 - the number of households for Northern Ireland

 Census population statistics will be complemented by the NISRA population estimates series.
 Population estimates roll forward census statistics and adjust for components of population change (such as births, deaths and migration) to provide estimates of the population, by age and sex, at 30 June each year.
-The next release of NISRA population estimates is planned for September 2022.
+The next release of NISRA population estimates is planned for autumn 2022.

 Census 2021 Second Release: Univariate Main Statistics